NikKowPHP/zirofit-next/.roo/rules-developer/rules.md

 If the failing task is from a normal `dev_todo_phase_*.md` file:
 1.  **Create Distress Signal (`NEEDS_ASSISTANCE.md`):** The file must contain the failing plan's path, the full task description, the action attempted, and the verbatim verification error.
 2.  **Handoff to Orchestrator:** Announce "Standard task failed.
-Creating distress signal and handing off to orchestrator." and execute your final command: `<mode>orchestrator-senior</mode>`.
+Creating distress signal and handing off to orchestrator." and switch mode: `<mode>orchestrator-senior</mode>`.

 ### 6.2.
 Fix Plan Failure (Strategic Escalation)